Updated: Mar 16

 Don’t Let Zombie Accounts Leave an Opening for Cybercriminals to Slide into Your Systems and Data.

 Everyone has accounts that they don’t use anymore.
-An old newsletter, a retail store you no longer patronize, a professional service you no longer need — “zombie accounts” at places like these still hold data pitfalls like passwords, your personally identifiable information (PII), financial details, credit card numbers, business data, and other information that can put your business at risk.
+It could be an old subscription, an e-commerce store you no longer visit, a professional service you no longer need.
+These “zombie accounts” still hold data pitfalls like passwords, your personally identifiable information (PII), financial details, potentially credit and debit card details, business data, and other information that can put you and your business at risk.

 Every day, thousands of lists of user credentials like email and password combinations are sold in Dark Web data markets or added to Dark Web data dumps.
 Complete user records stolen in past cyberattacks or scooped out of old databases are also regularly added to Dark Web sources.
 In 2020 hackers dropped more than 22 million records on the Dark Web.
 Many of those user records have been collected from sources that are no longer in business, but you may have had a password-protected account there.
 According to a recent survey, the average person has over 10 old password-protected zombie accounts, and 30 percent have “too many to count.”